Yashgabani845/codeapex/README.md

 # codeapex
-it is real-time opensource code collbrative platform
+it is real-time opensource code collabrative platform

+it has features like
+- code collabration
+- real-time changes
+- code compiler + editor
+- format and generate code